Christopher Menon

 What did you enjoy most about your programme and what was the biggest highlight?

 Studying Biology and Computer Science through the Flexible Combined Honours programme, I most enjoyed the unique opportunity to study two different subjects and develop a breadth of knowledge across both disciplines.
-I also enjoyed the opportunity to complete an industrial placement year, enabling me to graduate with a year’s professional experience under my belt.
+I also enjoyed the opportunity to complete an industrial placement year, giving me a full year of professional experience before I’d even graduated.

 What are your plans for the future?